-- \n: CRLF (carriage return, line feed) - \t: Tabulator
+- \n: CRLF (carriage return, line feed)

+- \t: Tabulator

-\xy: ASCII code of the corresponding character
+- \xy: ASCII code of the corresponding character

-You can use these control characters in the subject line, as well as in the text content for e-mail or e-mail 2SMS.
-If the e-mail 2SMS provider requires a variable which contains a backslash ("\"), you have to prefix this with another "\".
-This prevents the transformation of the "\" by LCOS.
+You can use these control characters in the subject line, as well as in the text content for e-mail or e-mail2SMS.
+If the e-mail2SMS provider requires a variable which contains a backslash ("\"), you have to prefix this with another "\".
+This prevents LCOS from modifying the "\".

-Setup > Public-Spot-Module > Authentication-Module > E-mail-Authentication > Subject
+Setup > Public-Spot-Module > Authentication-Modules > e-mail-Authentication > Subject